Bash Training Online Training

-In this entry-level Linux skills training, Knox Hutchinson covers how to operate a Linux operating system and Bash shell.
+In this intermediate-level Linux skills training, Knox Hutchinson covers how to operate a Linux operating system and Bash shell.

 Most network devices today come out of the box running Linux-based operating systems, which means they’re running a bash command line under the hood.
 Whether it's Juniper or Cisco, there's a good chance that they're running Linux, so learning the basics of bash is going to pay huge dividends for you in time.